ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ### Records

 Records are like tuples in that several values are bundled together.
 In a tuple, elements are identified by their position in the corresponding product type.
 They are either first, second, third, or at some other position.
-In a record, each element has a *field* that contains a name and a value.
+In a record, each element has a name and a value.
+This name-value pair is known as a field.
 That's why record types must be declared before being used.

 For instance, here is the definition of a record type meant to partially represent a Dungeons & Dragons character class.
 Please note that the following code is dependent upon the definitions earlier in this tutorial.
 Ensure you have entered the definitions in the [Enumerated Data Types](/docs/basic-data-types#enumerated-data-types) section.
 ```ocaml